How to Start Investing in Stocks in India: A Complete Beginner's Guide

 Tax on Stock Market Gains

 Pro tip: LTCG up to ₹1.25 lakh per year is completely tax-free.
-So if you invest ₹10 lakh and earn ₹1.25 lakh in profit over a year, you pay zero tax.
-Use our Tax Calculator to estimate your capital gains tax.
+So if you book ₹1.25 lakh of long-term profit in a year, you pay zero tax on it.
+For a full breakdown with examples, see our guide to capital gains tax on shares and mutual funds, and use our Tax Calculator to estimate your liability.

 Your First Portfolio: A Sample Allocation for Beginners